Team Dynamics Map · Leadership Cartography™

 This is where you go when you want clarity before deciding what to change.

-Listen to The Manager’s Mind Podcast
+Read The Manager's Mind

-Each episode traces a lived situation so you can recognize yourself in the signal, not just understand it conceptually.
+Read to see how team tension and misalignment surface in real leadership moments.
+Each post traces a lived situation so you can recognize yourself in the signal, not just understand it conceptually.
+This is where the framework meets lived experience.

 Read The History of Work